NewcastleRSE/knockoff-gwas/docs/container.rst

 In order to make the pipeline as portable as possible across computing environments an `Apptainer <https://apptainer.org/>`_ container is supplied.
 This section gives a brief description on how to use the container to analyse your data, and you should refer to the corresponding non-container sections for more details.

+All of the scripts below will need to be amended for use with the HPC machine you are using and your individual details.

 Setup
 -----